 Wet Shaving - a primer in not using your girlfriends razor.

 Don't call it a comeback, its been here for years.
 Single blade razor's and the usage of them is coming back in a big way.
-One of our most popular items is our introductory wet shaving kit, and I doubt it's going to slow down any time soon.
+One of our most popular items is the Rockwell R1, and I doubt it's going to slow down any time soon.

 Guys are starting to figure out that shaving is expensive, and for no real reason.
 Even the budget shaving "clubs" are overcharging, mostly because somewhere along the line, men started thinking they need 17 blades to get a close shave.
 Gentlemen - You don't need more than 1.
 If you put the right edge on an axe, you can shave with it.
 I've done it.
 Put down your girlfriends mach 47 super turbo overdrive and listen up. (ever notice they're exactly the same minus the colors?)